Skip to main content

 Operating grant for sports

-An operating grant is a general grant for sports clubs and for sports groups in pensioners and special associations.
+An operating grant is a general grant for sports clubs.
 The operating grant is awarded on a discretionary basis based on calculated criteria.

 Applicants must comply with the application guide for grants for sports and the general grant allocation guidelines of the City of Helsinki when applying for, using and reporting on grants.

-Operating grants may be awarded upon application to sports clubs and sports groups in pensioners and special associations which meet the following criteria:
+Operating grants may be awarded upon application to sports clubs which meet the following criteria:

-1. The domicile in accordance with the association’s statutes must be Helsinki, and the activities must be open to all residents of Helsinki.
-The activities to be supported must mainly be directed at Helsinki residents.
+1. The applicant's declared residence is in Helsinki, and the activities are open to all residents.
+The subject activities must be primarily targeted at Helsinki residents.

-2. In accordance with the Associations Act, the association must be registered with the Finnish Patent and Registration Office.
-The activities of the association must be well established.
-The association must have been in operation for one full calendar year before the grant application date.
-This does not apply to associations that have changed their name, divisions of associations that have been registered as independent associations or a full or partial merger of the activities of two or more associations that have previously received grants.
+2. The applicant must be an association registered at the Patent and Register Office.
+The club activities must be established and it must have been in operation for one whole calendar year before submitting the grant.
+This does not apply to clubs that have changed their name, have had a section register as an independent association, or if the applicant is a partial or total merger of two or more clubs that have received grants in the past.

-5. At least 50 of the club’s active members living in Helsinki, or alternatively at least 20 active members under the age of 20, must participate in the club’s guided regular physical activities.
-The regular physical activities in sports groups in pensioners and special associations must have a suitable number of participants taking into account their physical capabilities and the type of physical activity.
+5. At least 50 of the club’s active members, or alternatively 20 active members under the age of 20, whose residence is in Helsinki, must participate in the club’s directed exercise activities.

-6. The association must comply with the principles of good governance and the ethical principles for sports communities in all its operations.
+The applicant must comply with the principles of good governance, the ethical principles for sports communities and principles of the UN convention on the rights of the child in all its operations.

 The operating grant is calculated based on the following criteria:

-2. The number of instructors and coaches who have completed at least VOK 1, i.e. the first level of the national coach and instructor training.
-In addition to the VOK 1 training arranged by regional sports organisations, the calculation accounts for the number of instructors and coaches who have completed a sports federation’s coach and instructor training that is at least equal in terms of level and content, or who have completed a vocational qualification in sports (at a vocational college), a bachelor’s degree in sports studies (at a university of applied sciences) or a master’s degree in sports sciences (in sports pedagogy or biology of physical activity).
+2. The number of instructors and coaches who have completed at least the first level of the national coaching and instruction training (VOK 1).
+In addition to the regional sports associations’ VOK 1 training courses, the calculation considers the number of instructors and coaches that have completed a sports federation course that is at least similar in level and content, or who have completed a vocational qualification in sports instruction (vocational college), a degree in sports instruction (UAS) or a master’s degree in sports science (sports pedagogy or sports biology).

 A grant may be awarded to eligible applicants who have applied for the grant by the given deadline.
 The amount of the grant cannot exceed the amount applied for.
 If an entity receives a grant for its sports activities from other branches of the city administration, Sports Services will not provide another grant for the same activities.